zenovak/2100-AAA/readme.md

-# Agent Integration API: Developer Guide
+# Agent of All Agents API: Developer Guide

 A flexible Python API for integrating, developing, and extending AI agents with standardized interfaces and modular functionality.